prince-modi/prince-modi.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm an incoming Master's student in Computer Science and Engineering at UC San Diego, specializing in Distributed Systems.
+I'm a first year Master's student in Computer Science and Engineering department at UC San Diego, specializing in Distributed Systems.
 I have hands-on experience working on scalable and resilient systems, including development of [*Flotilla*](https://github.com/dream-lab/flotilla/), a modular federated learning framework, during my time at the Indian Institute of Science.
-While working on Flotilla, I became especially interested in the challenges of fault tolerance, consistency, and recovery in distributed systems, areas I'm excited to explore further.
-My broader interests span distributed computing, systems programming, and computer networks.
+While working of Flotilla, I became especially interested in the challenges of fault tolerance, consistency, and recovery in distributed systems.
+My broader interests span distributed computing, datacenter systems, and operating systems.

 <div class="container">
   <div class="row">